 Abram (later named Abraham) was on his way home from battle with the spoils of war.
 He traveled over one hundred miles (160 km) from the northern town of Dan.
 Still 25 miles from home, he met Bera, the king of Sodom, in the Valley of Kings east of Jerusalem.

 Then, a mysterious king and priest named Melchizedek met Abram.
-He brought out bread and wine, blessed Abram, blessed God, and Abram gave him a tithe.
+Melchizedek brought out bread and wine, blessed Abram and God, and then Abram gave him a tithe.

 Abram’s Encounter with El Elyon

 Abram was well acquainted with YHWH (Yahweh or Jehovah), the God of Covenant.
 Yahweh had led him from his homeland to Canaan (Gen 12:7, 13:14).
-But through Melchizedek, this was his first encounter with encounter with God the Most High (Yahweh El Elyon).
+But through Melchizedek, this was Abram’s first encounter with God the Most High (Yahweh El Elyon).
 It was “the Possessor of Heaven and earth” (El Elyon) who had given him victory in battle.

 Who is the Most High?
 He rules over the earth, kingdoms and nations.
 Furthermore, according to the Scriptures, He promotes and removes leaders of His choosing (Psalm 47:2, Daniel 4:17, 25).
 El Elyon hears our vows (Psalm 50:14), protects us (Psalm 91), and His Voice thunders from Heaven (Psalm 18:13).
 Interestingly, Jesus was respectfully addressed by demons as Son of the Most High (Mark 5:7, Luke 8:28).
 We can read about His demonstrated Power over storms, waves, and even the fish in the sea.